Tales from the Hood: "Welcome to My Mortuary" (epilogue)

 Following the telling of Crazy K's story, Stack, Ball, and Bulldog are revealed to be Crazy K's killers.
-In a heated turn of events, the dealers, having grown hostile with Simms and unnerved by the revelation that he knows their crime, threaten Simms, telling him he'll be killed unless he gives them their drugs.
+In a heated turn of events, the dealers, having grown hostile with Simms and unnerved by the revelation that he knows their crime, threaten Simms, telling him he will be killed unless he gives them their drugs.
 Simms leads them deeper into the funeral home and tells them their "reward" is in three closed caskets.
 Each drug dealer finds that the casket he opens contains their own corpse, revealing that they were dead all this time.

-After disarming them, Simms explains that after the murder of Crazy K, they were killed by Crazy K's associates as retaliation (although in the story, they were shot and killed by the police, which is eventually proven false by Crazy K's Death and Mr Simms's Confirmation).
+After disarming them, Simms explains that after the murder of Crazy K, they were killed by Crazy K's associates as retaliation (although in the story, they were shot and killed by the police, which is eventually proven false by Crazy K's death and Mr. Simms's confirmation).
 Bulldog asks Simms how they can be dead when they are all seemingly alive, together in the same funeral home.
-Simms tells them that the funeral home is actually Hell and he transforms into Satan.
-The drug dealers scream in horror at this sight, as the walls of the funeral home shatter to reveal an inferno that consumes them.
+Simms tells them that the funeral home is actually Hell and he morphs himself into Satan.
+The drug dealers scream in horror as the walls of the funeral home shatter to reveal an inferno that consumes them.
 They are left to burn with all the tortured souls while Satan laughs.